 The story of Tanot Mata Temple at the Longewala border in Rajasthan is one such miraculous tale when the local deity Tanot aka Awad Mata didn’t let any Pakistani tank bomb explode and Indian soldiers who were certain of martyrdom and defeat went on to crush the Pakistanis in both 1965 as well as 1971 wars.16-Dec-2020.

 Situated 120km NorthWest of Jaisalmer city is Tanot in the Thar Desert of Rajasthan.
 You will find sand dunes all along with small bushes.
 You can see herds of sheep & goats on the way.
 Beautiful landscape.
 Total desert.
 Nice to see the Indira Gandhi Canal full of water after Ramgarh.
 You can see vegetation & farms near the canal.
-It is very near to the Pakistan border.
+It is very near the Pakistan border.
 Last civilian point in India on the border.
 Tanot Rai Mata Temple is an old temple with a history of the India-Pakistan war of 1965.
 Hundreds of shells fallen here did not harm the temple.
 Some bombs are on display at the temple.
 Maintained & managed by the Border Security Force of India.
 Keep food & water with you.
 Very few people.

-Nathdwara is a city in Rajasthan state of western India.
+Nathdwara is a city in the Rajasthan state of western India.
 It is located in the Aravalli hills, on the banks of the Banas River in Rajsamand District, and 48km north of Udaipur.
 This holy town is famous for its temple of Krishna which houses the Shrinathji, a 12th-century “infant” incarnation idol (murti) of Krishna.

 The temple has been designed along the lines of the Nanda Maharaj (Krishna’s father) temple, in Vrindavan.
 Therefore, it is also known as Nanda Bhavan or Nandalaya (the House of Nanda).